 Primary peritoneal cancer is a type of cancer that starts growing in the peritoneum.
 It can start in any part of the peritoneum, and sometimes in more than one place.
-But usually it starts in the area that covers the organs low down in your pelvis (the lower part of the tummy between your hip bones).
+Usually, it starts in the area that covers the organs low down in your pelvis (the lower part of the tummy between your hip bones).
 Cancers that start in the peritoneum can sometimes spread to other organs in the tummy, which may include the ovaries.

-Why am I being treated by gynae-oncology?
+- Why am I being treated by gynae-oncology?

 Primary peritoneal cancer is very similar to epithelial ovarian cancer.
 Both types of cancer: